 The autonomic nervous system (ANS) controls bodily functions like metabolism, healing, and growth without our direct input.
 It has two parts: the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS).

 The SNS gears us up for action, supplying energy to muscles and the heart.
 On the other hand, the PNS focuses on rest and recovery and operates when we're calm.
 Ideally, both systems should work when needed.
-However, because of ongoing stress, many people have an overactive SNS, even when it's time to relax.
+However, due to ongoing stress, many people have an overactive SNS even when it's time to relax.
 This can delay body repair and lead to health issues.

 Yoga Nidra encourages the PNS to take charge, helping us to release stress and maintain a calm state.
 Regularly falling into this sleep-like state can also decrease an overactive SNS and promote better health.